cocos/cocos-docs/en/release-node/raw-asset-migration.md

     });
 ```

-## Protobuf Related Updates
+## Protobuf related adjustments

-If you have adapted protobuf before, you may have trouble loading the proto file after upgrading to 1.10.
+If you have adapted protobuf before, you may have trouble loading the .proto file after upgrading to 1.10.
 Just make the following adjustments.
 The code shown below may not be the same as the protobuf you are using, but the principle is the same.

-Assuming that the proto was originally loaded with such code:
+Assuming that the .proto was originally loaded with such code:

 ```js
 ProtoBuf.loadProtoFile(cc.url.raw('resources/data.proto'), ...);